EterniaLogic/TekkitRestrict/README.md

 - IndustrialCraft2 v1.97
 - RedPower2 v2.0p5b2

-* WorldEdit and WorldGuard are kinda confusing.
-The last WE build for 1.2.5 is v5.4.2, but the last WG build for 1.2.5 is v5.6.5, but it requires WE 5.4.5 (which doesn't support 1.2.5)...
+\* WorldEdit and WorldGuard are kinda confusing.
+The last WE build for 1.2.5 is v5.4.2, but the last WG build for 1.2.5 is v5.6.5, which requires WE 5.4.5 (which doesn't support 1.2.5)...
 Railcraft And EE Modifications
 --
 All rights reserved.